Spring Valley Wind Farm: Development history

 As of January 2008, seven wind farms had been proposed for White Pine County, Nevada.
-On February 13, 2008, Babcock & Brown proposed plans to the White Pine County Commission for a wind farm to be built in Spring Valley, located approximately 30 miles east of Ely, and northwest of Great Basin National Park.
+On February 13, 2008, Babcock & Brown proposed plans to the White Pine County Commission for a wind farm to be built in Spring Valley, located approximately 30 mi east of Ely, and northwest of Great Basin National Park.
 The company planned to have the wind farm operational in two years.
 The project had been in consideration since 2003.

 On February 11, 2009, the company stated that it still planned to build the $250 million project beginning in 2010, despite the financial collapse of Babcock & Brown.
 Construction was projected to begin between April and December 2010, with completion at the end of the year.
 Delays occurred when the company was required to gather further information that was sought by the Bureau of Land Management (BLM).

 By October 2009, Houston-based Pattern Energy had become involved with the proposed wind farm, and the BLM was finalizing the company's development plans for the project.
 The company hoped to begin construction in late summer or early fall 2010, with possible completion by the second quarter of 2011.
 A special-use permit and variance were granted to Pattern Energy in January 2010.
 On February 9, 2010, after receiving approval, Pattern Energy announced a 20-year agreement with NV Energy, which would purchase power generated from the wind farm.
 Much of the power produced by the wind farm would benefit customers of NV Energy in the Las Vegas Valley.